 The final result set should look like this:

 How to Troubleshoot Percent Change

 If you’re using the Percent Change formula in your Data Pipeline, you may notice that if the previous row is 0, the percent change returns a NULL result.
 Don’t worry—this is expected, and we’ll help you deal with those situations.

 Our Data Pipeline runs on SQLite, which adheres to Postel’s Rule.
 The default behavior when dividing by zero is to return NULL rather than throw an error when dividing by zero (see SQLite documentation for more information).
 This lines up with the generally accepted principle that the concept of percentage change has essentially no meaning when starting from zero.

 There are several articles online showing potential workarounds.
-In Chartio, however, one workaround is to add an Edit Column step after the Percent Change step to denote the percent change doesn’t apply here.
+In Chartio, however, one option is to add an Edit Column step after the Percent Change step to denote the percent change doesn’t apply here.
 You would select Custom formula as the Formula Type and add the following CASE statement to it, replacing

 Percent Change with the name of your column: